LORD-MicroStrain/mip_sdk/examples/cpp/7_series/gnss_ins/README.md

 # 7 Series GNSS/INS Example (C++)

-This example demonstrates how to configure and use a MicroStrain 7-series GNSS/INS device with the MIP SDK using the C++ API.
+This example demonstrates how to configure the navigation filter with GNSS heading, and GNSS position and velocity as the heading sources to stream filter data on a MicroStrain 7-series GNSS/INS device with the MIP SDK using the C++ API.

 ## Overview